2023 Dnipro residential building airstrike: Investigation

-On 16 January 2023 the Security Service of Ukraine (SBU) confirmed the participation of the military of the 52nd Aviation Regiment of the Russian Federation in the missile attack.
+On 16 January 2023, the Security Service of Ukraine (SBU) confirmed the participation of the military of the 52nd Aviation Regiment of the Russian Federation in the missile attack.
 It singled out six Russian soldiers in particular.

 Reactions

-Ukrainian President Volodymyr Zelenskyy said the Russian attack targeted civilian apartment blocks and as result was a war crime.
+Ukrainian President Volodymyr Zelenskyy said the Russian attack targeted civilian apartment blocks and as a result was a war crime.
 In his daily evening appeal of 15 January President Zelenskyy addressed the Russian citizens who had not spoken out against Russia's military invasion of Ukraine in Russian stating: "Your cowardly silence, an attempt to ride out what is happening, will end with these same terrorists coming for you one day."

+Former Ukrainian presidential adviser Oleksii Arestovych initially stated that Ukrainian air defenses had shot down the Russian missile, causing it to fall and detonate on the building.
+However, he later retracted his statement and apologized following widespread criticism of his remarks within Ukraine, and resigned from his position as well.

 The United Nations called the images coming out from the aftermath of the attack "horrifying".

 The French Ministry of Foreign Affairs called the attack a war crime and noted that it indicates Russia's intention to escalate the war.

-President of Lithuania Gitanas Nausėda stated that Russia would definitely bear responsibility for attacks on peaceful cities.
+President of Lithuania Gitanas Nausėda stated that Russia would definetley bear responsibility for attacks on peaceful cities.
 On January 14 a three-day mourning was declared in Dnipro.

-The Russian Ministry of Defence confirmed their responsibility for the missile strikes in Dnipro.
-However, Vladimir Putin's press secretary Dmitry Peskov stated that Russian forces never attack residential buildings and that the residential building had probably collapsed because of a Ukrainian air defense counterattack.
+Vladimir Putin's press secretary Dmitry Peskov stated that Russian forces never attack residential buildings and that the residential building had probably collapsed because of a Ukrainian air defense counterattack.
+The Russian Ministry of Defence meanwhile confirmed their responsibility for other missile strikes in Dnipro.

 Dnipro mayor Borys Filatov said that the Russians might have intended to target a nearby thermal power station.

 Memorials

 An impromptu memorial to the victims of the attack appeared in Moscow as people brought flowers to the statue of Lesya Ukrainka.
 The police detained some of them.

+A memorial square is planned to be created as a part of the site of the destroyed building Naberezhna Peremohy St, 118.
+It is planned that the "Monument to those killed by bombs" will become its central element.
+This monument is a copy of a sculpture by Vadim Sidur of a figure of a man pierced by a bomb.
+This sculpture is on display outside the St.-Johannis-Kirche in Würzburg, Germany.

+Aftermath

+On 20 October 2024, Dmitry Golenkov, a bomber pilot and chief of staff of Shaykovka air base who was accused of conducting the attack, was found dead in an apple orchard in Bryansk Oblast in an apparent assassination.